LazyAlzy/bash-script-collection/README.md

-# MY COOL COLLECTION OF BASH SCRIPTS THAT I USE FOR EVERYDAY USE
+# MY COOL COLLECTION OF BASH SCRIPTS THAT I USE EVERYDAY ! ! ! !
 ## File Sync
 Synchronises file with external drive.
 Change $DEST to point to your own drive.
 ### Dependencies